atulkamble/aws-grafana-prometheus-project/README.md

 	•	Choose an Amazon Linux 2 or Ubuntu AMI.
 	•	Select an instance type (e.g., t2.micro for testing purposes).
 	•	Configure security group:
-	•	Allow inbound rules for SSH (port 22) and HTTP (port 3000 for Grafana).
+	•	Allow inbound rules for SSH (port 22) and HTTP (port 3000 for Grafana) & 9090
 	2. SSH into the Instance:
 ```
 ssh -i <your-key.pem> ec2-user@<your-ec2-public-ip>